Skip to content

 postprocessors

-Functions that run after filters are applied:
+Functions that run after filters are applied.

 def apply_default_ordering(filterset, queryset):